Whatsapp Icon

 • If the letter "B" follows the stage number, it indicates the presence of these symptoms.

-• In some cases, letters "E" (meaning the cancer has spread to tissues near the lymph nodes) and "S" (indicating involvement of the spleen) can also be used to provide more details about the cancer's spread.
+• In some cases, the letters "E" (meaning the cancer has spread to tissues near the lymph nodes) and "S" (indicating involvement of the spleen) can also be used to provide more details about the cancer's spread.

 Understanding the stages of Hodgkin Lymphoma is key to developing a tailored treatment plan and addressing the condition effectively.
 If you or someone you know has been diagnosed with Hodgkin Lymphoma, discussing these stages with a healthcare professional can provide a clearer view of the diagnosis and what to expect in terms of treatment and prognosis.